jaeksoft/opensearchserver/src/doc/en/documentation/api_v2/synonyms/get.md

 - _**list_name**_ (required): The name of the target list.

 ### Success response
-All synonymes within the list are returned.
+All synonyms within the list are returned.
 One group of synonyms by line, each synonym separated by a comma:

 couch,divan,sofa